ITP19NYPL/NYPL_Taxonomy_Application/README.md

 and some other technologies which is really crucial and helpful for our daily lives.

 ## Set up
 To get started, download and install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).
-Then clone the project to your development folder and invoke vagrant
+Then clone the project to your development folder and invoke vagrant.
-Please note that first time vagrant up whould take some time for training nlp model

 ```bash
     git clone git@github.com:ITP19NYPL/NYPL_Taxonomy_Application.git